anyaepie/typo-cut/README.md

 ### Duplicate Masking Functions
 The codebase currently contains two nearly identical functions for letter masking: drawLetterWithMask and drawLetterWithMaskOnBuffer.
 This duplication occurred during feature expansion - the original function handled on-screen rendering, while the second was added to support rendering to offscreen buffers for PNG exports and sticker sheets (as I didn't want to lose the progress with the first function and I was working in p5js, so no versioning and branches).

-A cleaner approach would be a unified function with a target parameter:
+A cleaner approach would be a unified function with a target parameter with an extra-function responsible for drawing the canvas (as the original one draws letter by letter and the on-buffer draws on the canvas):
 ```javascript
 function drawLetterWithMask(char, x, y, cw, ch, imageIndex, imageSectionPos, inverted, targetBuffer = null) {
   // Use targetBuffer if provided, otherwise use main canvas